truite-codeuse/aose-2025/R5/README.md

 **Author: Nassim Lattab**

 **Purpose:**
 This script implements Role 5 in our multi-role system.
 It is responsible for matching user input phrases with scenarios associated with a specific project.
-The script:
+More precisely, **Role 5** processes user input to match it against predefined scenarios retrieved from the Ai-Raison API.
+The process involves receiving a project identifier and user phrases, constructing a detailed prompt for a locally hosted LLM, and finally parsing the response to extract the matched scenarios.
+All results are formatted in JSON and forwarded to **Role 6** for further processing.

+The script is as follows:

 1. **Retrieves** the list of scenarios for a given project from the Ai-Raison API.
 2. **Builds** a prompt that combines the retrieved scenarios with user phrases.